ci-bonfire/Sprint/myth/_docs_src/interfaces/mailservice.md

 Takes a single string that sets any TEXT content to be sent along with this email, if any.

 ## format()
 Sets the format to send the email as.
 Either 'html' or 'text'.

 ## reset()
 Resets all class values.
 By default, it will erase the attachments, also.
-If you want the attachment to stay so you can send it to other people, you can pass in FALSE as the only parameter.
+If you want the attachment to stay so you can send it to other people, you can pass in `false` as the only parameter.